Mama Lisa's World

 This poem can be found in Songs of Childhood, originally published in 1902.

-This artilce was posted on Tuesday, June 1st, 2010 at 10:58 am and is filed under Countries & Cultures, English, Great Britain, Languages, Mama Lisa, Poems, Poetry, Poets, The Fly, USA, Walter de la Mare.
+This article was posted on Tuesday, June 1st, 2010 at 10:58 am and is filed under Countries & Cultures, English, Languages, Mama Lisa, Poems, Poetry, Poets, The Fly, United Kingdom, USA, Walter de la Mare.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Fly – A Poem about Perspectives”